bnb-chain/bsc-genesis-contract/README.md

 Truffle: v5.1.31

-Solc: 0.6.4+commit.1dca32f3.Darwin.appleclang
+Solc: 0.6.4+commit.1dca32f3

 ## Unit test

-Add follow line to .env file in project dir, replace `archive_node` with a valid node url which should be in archive mode:
+Add follow line to .env file in project dir, replace `archive_node` with a valid bsc mainnet node url which should be in archive mode:

 ```text
 RPC_BSC=${archive_node}
 ```

+You can get a free archive node endpoint from https://nodereal.io/.

 Run forge test:
 ```shell script